 Strong Eyes = Faster Reaction Times

-Eyes are often overlooked (get it?) when discussing ways to improve a rider’s performance on the track, but they are a very important contributor to better performance and an essential part of rider fitness.
+Eyes are often overlooked (get it?) when discussing ways to improve a rider’s performance on the track, but eyes are a significant contributor to better performance and an essential part of rider fitness.
 Your eyes allow you to see potential obstacles (rider or terrain), help you make crucial split-second decisions, and help you maintain focus.
-If they’re not functioning at an optimal level, then both your performance and, more importantly, your safety are at greater risk than normal.
+If your eyes are not functioning at an optimal level, then both your performance and, more importantly, your safety are at higher risk than usual.

-Wearing goggles is the most popular way of keeping your eyes in good condition while on the track.
+Wearing goggles is the most obvious way to keep your eyes in good condition while on the track.
 While that’s always a good first step, there’s still more that needs to be considered.
-One of the major contributors to vision and other eye-related issues doesn’t even occur on the track.
-It occurs in the comfort of your own home.
+One of the significant contributors to your vision and other eye-related issues doesn’t even occur on the track.
+It happens in the comfort of your own home.

 What is Eye Strain?